HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - For a user load of 6000, there is an http response code: `503 service unavailable errors in the test.`

-- All errors were from WCM and Pages&Portlets not from DAM.
+- All errors were from WCM and pages with portlets, not from DAM.

 - Total average response time increases exponentially with load.